U.S. hostage Peter Kassig is killed by Islamic State

 An Islamic State supporter in Syria contacted by Reuters said: "The message is very clear.
 This is what the West understands.
 They think they can scare us with their planes and their bombs.
 No, not us.
 We are out to impose the religion of God and, by his will, we will."

-Kassig was doing humanitarian work through Special Emergency Response and Assistance, an organisation he founded in 2012 to help Syrian refugees, the family has said.
+Kassig was doing humanitarian work through Special Emergency Response and Assistance, an organization he founded in 2012 to help Syrian refugees, the family has said.

 Obama said Kassig's life stood in stark contrast to the values represented by Islamic State, adding he was a "humanitarian who worked to save the lives of Syrians injured and dispossessed by the Syrian conflict."